 If you like to live independently and feel you can provide for yourself without interacting with the society around you, you can become a prepper but need some Homesteading Skills.
+Rural Living Today Resources.
 Preppers prepare for a number of different things, including economic downturns like the one the world is going through at the moment.
 So, if disaster does strike, they are in a good position to avert it and can easily adapt to the changing mores.

 One cannot just become a prepper by forgoing social convention and declaring yourself a survivalist.
 There are a few essential skills you need to take up.
 These homesteading skills are what will stand you in good stead when you have to fend for yourself and society around you is in a state of chaos.
 So, before making the transition, you must learn these homesteading skills to be Prepping Survival:

 Top 5 Homesteading Skills Every ‘Prepper’ Must Learn

 Even if you are stocking food while prepping for the worst-case scenario, there is the risk that your reserves run out sooner than you expect.

 Unless you are a bona fide vegetarian, you cannot just rely on what you grow.

 Therefore, you have to learn how to fish and hunt animals whose meat you can eat.

 Breeding Livestock on your homestead